kuhumcst/texton/INSTALL.md

 See https://github.com/pdf2htmlEX/pdf2htmlEX/wiki/Building

-## Software to be compiled from source
+## Tools to be compiled from source

 In this readme, we assume that the `bin` directory is `/opt/texton/bin`.

 ### cstlemma

 ```bash
 $> wget https://raw.githubusercontent.com/kuhumcst/cstlemma/master/doc/makecstlemma.bash
 $> chmod ugo+x makecstlemma.bash